 B2B2C e-commerce is described as when a firm sells goods to another business, which then sells those goods to consumers online.

 This kind of e-commerce business strategy involves three partners.
-If you decide to follow it, for instance, you will need to join with another company before you can sell that company’s items and pay the partner a commission on every sale.
+If you decide to follow it, for instance, you will need to join another company before you can sell that company’s items and pay the partner a commission on every sale.

 Owners of e-commerce businesses select this business strategy mostly for gaining new clients.
 This occurs because, despite the fact that customers are already aware of the partner’s items, they are unable to buy from them online owing to restrictions like geography and expensive delivery charges, among other things.